newvoll/kafkareport/README.md

 `pre-commit install --hook-type pre-push` for lint pre-push.

 # Testing
-Testing uses [localstack](https://www.localstack.cloud/), as you can see in the [Github actions](https://github.com/newvoll/kafkareport/actions). `docker-compose up` should do the trick.
+Testing runs against kafka/zookeper containers, as you can see in the [Github actions](https://github.com/newvoll/kafkareport/actions). `docker-compose up` should do the trick.